-Seattle police will return to East Precinct, where CHOP has reigned, Durkan says
+Seattle will phase down CHOP at night, police will return to East Precinct, Durkan says

 “Those words have completely different meetings.”
 Herbold said.
 “I have been urging the police department to not editorialize.”

 She said police were not on the site of the shooting until 18 minutes after the 911 call, even though fire department medics were a block away within minutes, waiting for police to secure the scene before they approached.
+The fire department said they do not send medics into “scenes of violence” until police have secured the area.

 Seattle police staged their response at 12th Avenue and Cherry, at least seven blocks from the shooting.